How-To Avoid Prefixing Zeroes in OData NUMC Fields

 - When performing output conversions, the OData framework takes the output length and data type from the domain -> WBS element number thus becomes a

-field with length 24 - But because of the assignment rules we already glanced through, trying to perform the WBS element number output conversion into a
+NUMCfield with length 24 - But because of the assignment rules we already glanced through, trying to perform the WBS element number output conversion into a

-field results in only the digit characters being preserved, producing the corrupted value
+NUMCfield results in only the digit characters being preserved, producing the corrupted value

-Ie. it appears that in SAPGUI, the output conversion is always performed to a CHAR
+Ie. it appears that in SAPGUI, the output conversion is always performed to a CHAR field of the specified length, whereas the OData framework incorrectly inherits the NUMC type when performing output conversions.

-domain for WBS element numbers allows us to take advantage of the automatic input-output -conversion:
+Creating a CHAR domain for WBS element numbers allows us to take advantage of the automatic input-output -conversion:

 WBS element CHAR domain